Cruise (autonomous vehicle): Acquisition by GM and investments

-In January 2021 Microsoft, Honda and institutional investors invested further $2 billion in combined new equity bringing the valuation to $30 billion.
-In March 2021, Cruise acquired Voyage, a self-driving startup that was spun off of Udacity.
+Robotaxi testing and permits

 In September 2021, Cruise received a permit from the California Department of Motor Vehicles to provide driverless taxi rides in the state.
 The permit allows the company to provide the service without the inclusion of safety drivers - staff that would accompany the vehicle and take control of it if necessary.
 In November 2021, Cruise co-founder Kyle Vogt took the first driverless taxi drive in the company's history.

 In February 2022, Cruise announced that it is now open to the public.
 Also in February 2022, Cruise petitioned U.S. regulators (NHTSA) for permission to build and deploy a self-driving vehicle without human controls.
 At the end of the month, Kyle Vogt was officially named CEO.

-In March 2022, GM said that it is acquiring Softbank Vision Fund 1's equity ownership in Cruise for $2.1 billion.
-GM is also making an additional $1.35 billion investment in Cruise.

 In June 2022, Cruise received California's first Driverless Deployment Permit, allowing it to charge fees for its service.
 This was the first company to offer rides without a driver in a major public city.
 The company recalled and updated software in 80 self-driving vehicles in August, following a crash in June.
 As of September 2022, the company operated 100 robotaxis in San Francisco, and announced their intentions to increase the size of their fleet to 5,000.
 However, this drew some criticism due to the potential for this to increase traffic within the city.

 In September 2022, the company announced it would expand its service to Phoenix, Arizona, and Austin, Texas, within three months, with the goal of adding $1 billion in revenue by 2025.
+The Verge reported that the company lost $561 million in Q1 2023, with most of the $30 million in revenue coming from interest and other non-operating sources of income, but said it remains on the path to reach $1 billion in revenue by 2025 and $50 billion by 2030.
+The article noted Cruise CEO Kyle Vogt said a small portion of the company's fleet offered driverless rides 24 hours a day across the entire city of San Francisco.